 A Michigan Fiberglass Company-built 14′ Caribbean owner contacted me about the correct seat cushion pattern he should use for his restoration.
 Until he had brought it up I had not taken the time to study this question.
-Well, today I did, and realized that the seat cushion patterns for the 1960 Parsons Corporation-made boats are most likely the same for the 1960 Michigan Fiberglass Company cushions due to the sale of the company during the 1960 model year.
+Well, today I did, and realized that the seat cushion patterns for the 1960 Parsons Corporation-made boats are most likely the same for the 1960 Michigan Fiberglass Company.
 I also base this conclusion on the surviving boats and the even rarer surviving seat cushions for both companies.
-The gull wing, two tone seat cushions for the 1959 model year appeared in 1959 brochure for the 14′ Caribbean and 16′ Arrowhead models.
-I have yet to find a 1960 Lake ‘n Sea brochure for the either the Parsons Corporation or the Michigan Fiberglass Company showing or describing the seat cushions but surviving boats and cushions reveal a pattern much like the transom of the line.
+The gull wing, two tone seat cushions for the 1959 model year appeared in 1959 brochure for the 14′ Caribbean and the transom pattern for the 16′ Arrowhead models.
+The 18′ Saratoga model uses the transom pattern, as well, with subtle differences.
+The 1960 Lake ‘n Sea brochure for the Parsons Corporation and surviving boats also show those patterns for those models.
 There is also a chance that the seat cushions for the less expensive models, like the less deluxe 14′ Caribbean, 15′ Biscayne, and the 14’ Au Sable Runabout, were a much plainer, two tone design.
-Below are the Caribbean Custom, Arrowhead Custom, and Saratoga Custom seat cushion patterns by year, manufacturer, and model.
+Below are the Biscayne, Caribbean Custom, Arrowhead Custom, and Saratoga Custom seat cushion patterns by year, manufacturer, and model.
 Like the seat cushions, the dashboards were also fancier and will be covered in a later blog post.

 To muddy the waters even more is the different gull wing pattern for the 18′ Saratoga Custom Runabout and Custom Sports Utility model.

 Original 1960 Michigan Fiberglass Company 16′ Arrowhead seat cushions.